Magnetic-core memory: Other forms of core memory

 A 10.8 × 10.8 cm plane of magnetic core memory with 64 × 64 bits (4 Kb), as used in a CDC 6600.
-Inset shows word line architecture with two wires per bit.
+The inset shows word line architecture with two wires per bit.

 Word line core memory was often used to provide register memory.
-Other names for this type are linear select and 2-D. This form of core memory typically wove three wires through each core on the plane, word read, word write, and bit sense/write.
+Other names for this type are linear select and 2-D. This form of core memory typically wove three wires through each core on the plane: word read, word write, and bit sense/write.
 To read or clear words, the full current is applied to one or more word read lines; this clears the selected cores and any that flip induce voltage pulses in their bit sense/write lines.
-For read, normally only one word read line would be selected; but for clear, multiple word read lines could be selected while the bit sense/write lines ignored.
+For read, normally only one word read line would be selected; but for clear, multiple word read lines could be selected while the bit sense/write lines are ignored.
 To write words, the half current is applied to one or more word write lines, and half current is applied to each bit sense/write line for a bit to be set.
 In some designs, the word read and word write lines were combined into a single wire, resulting in a memory array with just two wires per bit.
-For write, multiple word write lines could be selected.
+For writing, multiple word write lines could be selected.
 This offered a performance advantage over X/Y line coincident-current in that multiple words could be cleared or written with the same value in a single cycle.
-A typical machine's register set usually used only one small plane of this form of core memory.
-Some very large memories were built with this technology, for example the Extended Core Storage (ECS) auxiliary memory in the CDC 6600, which was up to 2 million 60-bit words.
+A typical machine's register set usually uses only one small plane of this form of core memory.
+Some very large memories were built with this technology, for example, the Extended Core Storage (ECS) auxiliary memory in the CDC 6600, which was up to 2 million 60-bit words.

 Core rope memory

 Core rope memory is a read-only memory (ROM) form of core memory.
 In this case, the cores, which had more linear magnetic materials, were simply used as transformers; no information was actually stored magnetically within the individual cores.
 Each bit of the word had one core.
 Reading the contents of a given memory address generated a pulse of current in a wire corresponding to that address.
-Each address wire was threaded either through a core to signify a binary [1], or around the outside of that core, to signify a binary [0].
+Each address wire was threaded either through a core to signify a binary 1, or around the outside of that core to signify a binary 0.
 As expected, the cores were much larger physically than those of read-write core memory.
 This type of memory was exceptionally reliable.
 An example was the Apollo Guidance Computer used for the NASA Moon landings.